mrwadams/genai-regulation-extractor/context/spec.md

 * **Workflow:**
     1. Use `st.file_uploader` for PDF file selection.
     2. Use `st.selectbox` or `st.radio` for selecting output format (JSON/YAML).
+    3. Use `st.text_input` to optionally specify a set of pages (e.g., 1-3,5,7-8) to process for testing purposes, so only those pages are loaded and sent to the LLM.
+This enables rapid validation and debugging before running on the full document.
-    3. Use `st.button` to trigger the extraction process.
+    4. Use `st.button` to trigger the extraction process.
-    4. Display status using `st.spinner` or `st.progress`.
+    5. Display status using `st.spinner` or `st.progress`.
-    5. Upon completion:
+    6. Upon completion:
         * Display a preview using `st.json` or `st.code`.
         * Provide download links using `st.download_button`.
-    6. Display errors using `st.error`.
+    7. Display errors using `st.error`.

 ### 8. Error Handling & Validation